alik-git/duckietown-mbrl-lib/index.md

 Our results indicate that there certainly is potential for model-based approaches to perform well in Gym-Duckietown, but there are certain barriers to overcome, mainly a better reward function is needed, and higher capacity models that plan much further into the future.

 We learned a lot about how RL and MBRL algorithms are structured, how the distinction between model-based and model free can start to blur for algorithms like Dreamer.
+We learned how difficult it can be to design a reward function that enables learning to take place, and how long this process can take when each tiny modification requires hours of training to evaluate.

 If we were to start over, we would ask for help earlier, lots of people know much more about Duckietown than we do and were very helpful, we imagine it is the same for MBRL-Lib, so we would have reached out to the authors earlier.